jewelsofthought/neshama/site/posts/external/path_working-ed.md

 Simply put, "Path-working" is the art of clairvoyantly investigating the Paths of the Tree of Life.[^2] In shamanic terms, it is a form of a guided journey, using the various _Sephirot_ and the Hebrew letters that join them as guidelines and inspiration in the journey of the Tree.

-Another technique, making use of this clairvoyant faculty[^6] was to re-read the rituals, and then endeavour to walk across a/the Path(s) astrally.
-This is also based on the early Kabbalistic techniques that used prayer and chanted the names of the guardians of the tree in order to enter the seven mansions that led to the Throne Room. }
+Another technique, making use of this clairvoyant faculty[^6] was to re-read the rituals, and then endeavour to walk across a/the Path(s) astrally. {Note: This is also based on the early Kabbalistic techniques that used prayer and chanted the names of the guardians of the tree in order to enter the seven mansions that led to the Throne Room. }

 One example given, was that the Seer should formulate in imagination a vast pylon, and within its gates he should visualise the Hebrew Letter _Tau_, the 32nd Path.
 Then imagining himself passing through this Letter _Tau_, and entering the Pylon, he should make appropriate Sacred (Geometric) Symbols, while chanting the Divine Names appropriate to that plane.
 The resulting vision should be similar to the passage of the Path in the ceremony, but whereas this latter was purely symbolic, the former may be real and dynamic, and may develop into an initiation in the true sense of the word.
 The same technique may be applied to every Path and to every _Sephirah_.[^7]

 Path-working can be used as a means of raising ones consciousness from a lower _Sephirah_, to a higher one.
 The actual Path-working consists of a "guided meditation": the leader or facilitator takes the initiates through a guided meditation using the archetypes associated with the Paths on the tree. [^8] The leader of the session leaves spaces where the Path-workers can engage in personal, inner reflection, and thereby come up with their own individual insights.
 There should be a particular method for the **"composition of place"**, i.e. the creation of the astral scene one experiences at the start of the vision.[^9]